Node's Package Management and Loading Mechanisms

 Node.js File System Operation APIs

-fs.readFile / fs.promises.readFile: Reads file content all at once.fs.writeFile / fs.promises.writeFile: Writes to overwrite a file, automatically creates the file if it doesn't exist.fs.appendFile / fs.promises.appendFile: Appends content to the end of a file.fs.mkdir / fs.promises.mkdir: Creates a directory, can create recursively.fs.readdir / fs.promises.readdir: Reads the list of filenames in a directory.fs.stat / fs.promises.stat: Views detailed information about a file/directory (size, type, permissions, etc.).fs.access / fs.promises.access: Checks if a path exists and if the calling process has specified permissions.fs.realpath / fs.promises.realpath: Gets the absolute path after resolving symbolic links.fs.unlink / fs.promises.unlink: Deletes a file.fs.rm / fs.promises.rm: Deletes a file or directory, can be used withrecursive/force.fs.watch: Monitors changes in a directory or file.fs.createReadStream / fs.createWriteStream: Stream-based reading and writing suitable for large files or pipelines.
+fs.readFile / fs.promises.readFile: Reads file content in one go.fs.writeFile / fs.promises.writeFile: Writes to overwrite a file, automatically creating the file if it doesn't exist.fs.appendFile / fs.promises.appendFile: Appends content to the end of a file.fs.mkdir / fs.promises.mkdir: Creates directories, can create recursively.fs.readdir / fs.promises.readdir: Reads the list of filenames in a directory.fs.stat / fs.promises.stat: Views detailed information about a file/directory (size, type, permissions, etc.).fs.access / fs.promises.access: Checks if a path exists and if it has specified permissions.fs.realpath / fs.promises.realpath: Gets the absolute path after resolving symbolic links.fs.unlink / fs.promises.unlink: Deletes a file.fs.rm / fs.promises.rm: Deletes files or directories, can be used withrecursive/force.fs.watch: Monitors changes in a directory or file.fs.createReadStream / fs.createWriteStream: Stream-based reading and writing suitable for large files or pipes.

 Reading and Writing